jabarragann/ComplianceProject/README.md

 import kincalib
 ```

 to ensure the module was correctly installed.
-To facilitate the installation process the `install-dependencies.sh` is provided.
+The additional torch dependencies and data download can be easily done with the `install-dependencies.sh` script.

 ### Training of neural networks (Optional)